-Amanda Alder Dance Academy runs over 60 classes a week with just over 550 children attending.
+Amanda Alder Dance Academy runs over 60 classes a week with around 600 students attending.

 Amanda started dancing at the age of 3 in Abingdon with Sally Weichardt.
 At the age of 12 she began assisting in classes after school.
 Then after completing her GCSE's she went on to The North London Dance Studio to study for her ISTD teaching qualifications and performance diploma.